The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Power Spectrum Estimation from MAPS

 to estimate $C_{\ell}( \nu_a,\nu_b)$, the multi-frequency angular power spectrum (MAPS), with $ \ell = 2 \pi \mid \U \mid$.
 We assume that the bandwidth of observations is small, and the quantities within the square brackets $[...]$ can all be evaluated at the central frequency $\nu_c$.
 Further, the 21-cm signal is assumed to be ergodic along the LoS (see \citealt{Mondal2018} for details), whereby the MAPS depends only on the frequency separation, and not the individual frequencies

 In the second step we use \citep{Datta2007, Mondal2018}

 to estimate the cylindrical PS $\pk$.

-The actual implementation of TTGE \citep{Chatterjee2022,Chatterjee2024} utilizes
+The actual implementation of TTGE (\citealt{Chatterjee2022}, \citetalias{Chatterjee2024}) utilizes

 to estimate $C_{\ell_g}( \nu_a,\nu_b)$ instead of eq.~(\ref{eq:maps1}).
-Here, $\vcg(\nu)$ refers to the convolved, gridded visibilities that are evaluated on a rectangular grid in the $u-v$ plane, and $g$ refers to a particular grid point with corresponding baseline $\U_g$ and angular multipole $\ell_g$. $M_g(\nu_a,\nu_b)$ is a normalization factor whose value is estimated using simulations.
+Here, $\V_{cg}(\nu)$ refers to the convolved, gridded visibilities that are evaluated on a rectangular grid in the `$u-v$' plane, and $g$ refers to a particular grid point with corresponding baseline $\U_g$ and angular multipole $\ell_g$. $M_g(\nu_a,\nu_b)$ is a normalization factor whose value is estimated using simulations.
+Note that we consider the convolved, gridded visibilities $\vcg(\nu)$ for two different polarizations $(XX, YY)$, and cross-correlate these to estimate $C_{\ell_g}( \nu_a,\nu_b)$ in eq.~(\ref{eq:maps3}).
+This enables us to avoid the noise bias that appears if we correlate a visibility with itself.
+The details of the cross-correlation estimator are presented in \cite{Elahi2023}.

 For the purpose of the discussion in Section~\ref{sec:simflag}, where we consider a fixed grid point $g$, and analyze the effect of flagged frequency channels on PS estimation using simulated data, it suffices to set $M_g(\nu_a,\nu_b)$ to a constant value $M_g(\nu_a,\nu_b)=1$.
-Note that we have used the full implementation of TTGE, as described in \citet{Chatterjee2024}, to analyze the actual MWA data for which the results are presented in Sections~\ref{sec:mwaflag}, \ref{sec:SCF} and \ref{sec:MWA}.
+Note that we have used the full implementation of TTGE, as described in \citetalias{Chatterjee2024}, to analyze the actual MWA data for which the results are presented in Sections~\ref{sec:mwaflag}, \ref{sec:SCF} and \ref{sec:MWA}.